25 Modern Mullet Hairstyles: How-To Guide & Maintenance Tips

 Maintenance: Every 4-5 weeks for V-shape precision

-Pro Tip: Ask your barber for razor detailing at the neckline.
+Styling tip: Ask your barber for razor detailing at the neckline.
+Keep top textured with light product for contrast against the sharp V-shape.

 modern mullet male